 GEAR

 Trunk versus duffle bag?
 Check with your camp first to see if they have any restrictions or preferences.
 Pro Tip: Spray your camper’s gear and outerwear ahead of time with this Insect Repellent Spray.
-It works SO well to protect from ticks, mosquitos, chiggers, spiders, etc. for up to 6 weeks.
+It works SO well to protect from ticks, mosquitoes, chiggers, spiders, etc. for up to 6 weeks.

 - Duffle Bag: If you aren’t required to use a trunk, we love our XL Adventure Bags from LL Bean.
 These hold everything we need for our kids in ONE bag (including sheets/pillows/etc.).
 Order soon because it sometimes take extra time to ship — especially if you are personalizing/monogramming.